natemcmaster/blog/src/_posts/dev/2017-01-19-project-json-to-csproj.md

 Package layout inside the nupkg can be modified with `PackagePath="path"`.

 Except for "Content", most item groups require explicitly adding `Pack="true"` to be included in the package.
-By default, this will be but in the 'content' folder in a package. `PackagePath="%(Identity)"` is a short way of setting package path to the project-relative file path.
+By default, this will be put in the 'content' folder in a package. `PackagePath="%(Identity)"` is a short way of setting package path to the project-relative file path.